hancengiz/rabbitmq.log4net.gelf.appender/README.md

 ## CHANGE LOG

+### Version 0.1.6

+ * Explicit Client Properties for RabbitMQ connections make it easier to identify connected appenders

 ### Version 0.1.5

  * You can specify `Facility` for the GELF message in the appender config file